The childlike and the childish

 Quite the opposite, actually: Republicans suddenly became proud of his advanced age.
 Some literally even wore adult diapers in support of him.

-But when a Republican does something that would be considered breaking the rules, the rules suddenly change.
+But when a conservative does something that would be considered breaking the rules, the rules suddenly change.

 And change they did.
-The national media which made Biden’s age and sharpness the centerpiece of all political coverage for months if not years on end suddenly just…stopped caring.
+The national media which made age and eloquence the centerpiece of all political coverage for months on end suddenly just…stopped caring.

-Even as Trump rambled unhinged nonsense night after night, few paid attention.
-Whether he was making it up or so completely detached from reality, nobody could tell, but it obviously didn’t matter to most observers.
+Even as Trump rambled unhinged nonsense night after night, few paid attention, no matter how nonsensical or objectively wrong it got.
+Whether he was making it up or so completely detached from reality he genuinely believed the insane things coming out of his mouth, nobody could tell.
+But it obviously didn’t matter to most observers.
+The argument never went the other way.

 The perceived fouls of age and cognition were, quite clearly, never about age or cognition.